 A round disc or doughnut-shape (without a hole) is the healthiest shape for red blood cells (or RBCs) because they can move easily through the body.
 RBCs carry oxygen around your body, and every part of your body needs oxygen to work properly.

-Red blood cells are made inside the bones in the soft, spongy area called the bone marrow (say: mair-oh).
+Red blood cells are made inside the bones in the soft, spongy area called the bone marrow (say: MAIR-oh).
 Every time you take a breath, you breathe in oxygen and your RBCs carry oxygen to every cell in your body.
 When a person's body doesn't have enough red blood cells, it's called anemia.
-When the cause is the sickle shape of the RBCs, it's called sickle cell anemia.
+When the cause is the sickle shape of the RBCs, it's called sickle cell anemia (or sickle cell disease).

 When RBCs are shaped like sickles or crescent moons, they can get stuck, especially inside smaller blood vessels.
-This keeps blood from flowing properly in the body, which can cause a lot of pain, especially in the bones.
+This keeps blood from flowing as it should, which can cause a lot of pain in the body, especially in the bones.
 Important organs like the brain, heart, and kidneys need constant blood flow to work properly.

 A person's body knows that the sickle cells aren't good, so it destroys them more quickly.
 But the body can't make new blood cells fast enough to replace the old ones, so kids with sickle cell disease have anemia.